michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0025.md

 - adj: repeated too often; overfamiliar through overuse
 - n: a trite or obvious remark
 ### Family
-commonplace: commonplacely, commonplaceness, commonplaces+;commonplaceness: commonplacenesses
+- commonplace: commonplacely, commonplaceness, commonplaces+
+- commonplaceness: commonplacenesses
 ### Examples
 - Once this technology is commonplace and driverless cars are ubiquitous, those numbers will shrink to a tiny fraction of what they are today.
 - Lane said categorizing foods by ethnicity is commonplace in the restaurant industry.